UncP/aili/README.md

 ### the fastest in-memory index in the East

-A library that provides various concurrent algorithms for in-memory index, aims to achieve extremely FAST speed, but just for experiment and fun.
+A library that provides various concurrent algorithms for in-memory index, aims to achieve extremely FAST speed, but just for EXPERIMENT and FUN.

 #### Algorithms